It Just Had To Be You

 Isabella rolls her eyes and does not confirm or deny that there will be a fight today.
 She has always had a fiery temper but ever since my dad’s death, she has been on an extremely short fuse.
 She gets into fights all the time.
 She’s trying to rebel against all the values my father taught us.
 A tongue piercing is just the beginning, one of the milder things.
 Her face is always covered in thick makeup, and she adorns herself with heavy jewelry.
 Thick chains and bracelets and bangles, you can hear the subtle ching when she walks into the room.
 She thinks those things will hide her true self from the world, disguise the broken person she really is.
 She started drinking, sneaking off with boys.

 A few minutes later, a car pulls up outside our house.
 It’s a different boy and a different car from the one I saw just two days ago.
 Isa grabs her bag and bolts out the door without saying goodbye.
 I sigh as I lock up and begin my forty-minute trek to school.
-The car my dad bought for us got repossessed four months ago so my only mode of transportation are my two feet.
+The car my dad bought for us got repossessed four months ago so now my feet are my only mode of transportation.
 I must admit, I do enjoy the walk each morning and afternoon.
 It gives me a chance to clear my head and re-center myself before and after my daily encounters with the rich, entitled assholes at my school.
 It’s early September.
 The birds are chirping, the sky is blue.
 It’s a beautiful day yet I’m still filled with dread.